Voice cloning is increasingly used for content creation. Yet current systems remain complete black boxes.

 A comment-style UI confused some users.
 It felt like leaving feedback rather than making an edit.
 The "Pin edit" label added confusion.

-Users want to know how adjusting each control would affect the voice output.
+Users want to know before how adjusting each control would affect the voice output.

 Solution: Contextual positions